Sinusitis: Surgery

-For sinusitis of dental origin, treatment focuses on removing the infection and preventing reinfection, by removal of the microorganisms, their byproducts, and pulpal debris from the infected root canal.
-Systemic antibiotics are ineffective as a definitive solution, but may afford temporary relief of symptoms by improving sinus clearing, and may be appropriate for rapidly spreading infections, but debridement and disinfection of the root canal system at the same time is necessary.
+For sinusitis of dental origin, treatment focuses on removing the infection and preventing reinfection by removing the microorganisms, their byproducts, and pulpal debris from the infected root canal.
+Systemic antibiotics are ineffective as a definitive solution.
+They may afford temporary relief of symptoms by improving sinus clearing.
+They may be appropriate for rapidly spreading infections, but debridement and disinfection of the root canal system at the same time are necessary.
 Treatment options include non-surgical root canal treatment, periradicular surgery, tooth replantation, or extraction of the infected tooth.

 For chronic or recurring sinusitis, referral to an otolaryngologist may be indicated, and treatment options may include nasal surgery.
-Surgery should only be considered for those people who do not benefit with medication.
+Surgery should only be considered for those people who do not benefit with medication or have non-invasive fungal sinusitis.
 It is unclear how benefits of surgery compare to medical treatments in those with nasal polyps as this has been poorly studied.

-A number of surgical approaches can be used to access the sinuses and these have generally shifted from external/extranasal approaches to intranasal endoscopic ones.
-The benefit of functional endoscopic sinus surgery (FESS) is its ability to allow for a more targeted approach to the affected sinuses, reducing tissue disruption, and minimizing post-operative complications.
+Several surgical approaches can be used to access the sinuses, and these have generally shifted from external/extranasal approaches to intranasal endoscopic ones.
+The benefit of functional endoscopic sinus surgery (FESS) is its ability to allow for a more targeted approach to the affected sinuses, reducing tissue disruption and minimizing post-operative complications.
+However, if a traditional FESS with Messerklinger technique is followed the success rate will be as low as 30%, 70% of the patients tend to have recurrence within 3 years.
+On the other hand with use of TFSE technique along with navigation system, debriders and balloon sinuplasty or EBS can give a success rate of over 99.9%.
 The use of drug eluting stents such as propel mometasone furoate implant may help in recovery after surgery.

 Another recently developed treatment is balloon sinuplasty.
 This method, similar to balloon angioplasty used to "unclog" arteries of the heart, utilizes balloons in an attempt to expand the openings of the sinuses in a less invasive manner.
 The effectiveness of the functional endoscopic balloon dilation approach compared to conventional FESS is not known.

+Histopathology of sinonasal contents removed from surgery can be diagnostically valuable:

 Treatments directed to rhinovirus infection

-A study has shown that patients given spray formulation of 0.73 mg of Tremacamra (a soluble intercellular adhesion molecule 1 [ICAM-1] receptor) reduced the severity of illness.
+A study has shown that patients given a spray formulation of 0.73 mg of Tremacamra (a soluble intercellular adhesion molecule 1 [ICAM-1] receptor) reduced the severity of illness.